lovishmadaan/alphago_zero_sim/README.md

 > Env is hacked from Atari Py.

+The simulator and environment code is present in `goSim.py`

 - **Basic functions**
     - `reset()`: Reset the environment such that player 1 is BLACK and player 2 is WHITE
     - `step(a_t)`: Take an action `a_t` in environment (board in our case)